ionworks/Ionwizard/README.md

 ## Python libraries

-The Python packages produced by ionworks can be installed via pip.
+The Python packages produced by Ionworks can be installed via pip.
-The ionworks packages are stored on a private server, but can be installed by using the "--index-url" argument for pip.
+The Ionworks packages are stored on a private server, but can be installed by using the "--index-url" argument for pip.

 ```bash